levitation-opensource/ai-safety-gridworlds/README.md

-# Other related resources
+# Related work

-* See https://github.com/aintelope/biological-compatibility-benchmarks for an agent training framework using the current repo for its benchmark environments
+* **From homeostasis to resource sharing: Biologically and economically compatible multi-objective multi-agent AI safety benchmarks** - An agent training framework using the current repo for its benchmark environments https://github.com/aintelope/biological-compatibility-benchmarks
+* **BioBlue: Biologically and economically aligned AI safety benchmarks for LLM-s with simplified observation format** (Roland Pihlakas, Shruti Datta Gupta, Sruthi Kuriakose 2025) [repo](https://github.com/levitation-opensource/bioblue) and [PDF report](https://github.com/levitation-opensource/bioblue/blob/main/BioBlue%20-%20Biologically%20and%20economically%20aligned%20AI%20safety%20benchmarks%20for%20LLMs.pdf)
+* **Zoo to Gym Multi-Agent Adapter** - Enables you to convert a PettingZoo environment to a Gym environment while supporting multiple agents (MARL).
+Gym's default setup doesn't easily support multi-agent environments, but this wrapper resolves that by running each agent in its own process and sharing the environment across those processes. https://github.com/levitation-opensource/zoo_to_gym_multiagent_adapter
 * For other interesting Gridworlds environments contributions, take a look at https://github.com/side-grids/ai-safety-gridworlds/tree/master/ai_safety_gridworlds/environments
 * DeepMind's original readme file can be found here: https://github.com/levitation-opensource/multiobjective-ai-safety-gridworlds/blob/master/Original%20Readme.md